Managing an Elevated PSA: What Most Men Are Never Told

 The difference was quality of life.

-Dr. Petteruti explains the irreversible consequences many men live with after treatment—urinary leakage, erectile dysfunction, bowel damage, cognitive decline—and why these risks are often minimized during rushed consultations.
+Dr. Petteruti explains the irreversible consequences many men live with after treatment — urinary leakage, erectile dysfunction, bowel damage, cognitive decline — and why these risks are consistently minimized during rushed consultations driven by urgency and fear.

 A different question changes everything